roscoestar/roscoestar.github.io/_posts/2019-09-14-what-color-were-dinosaurs.markdown

 After the discovery of fossilized melanosomes in 2008, the race was on to paint the first dinosaur.
 A team rival to Vinther’s led by Fucheng Zhang in 2010 examined the melanosomes in a little compsognathid from Early Cretaceous China called Sinosauropteryx, which was historically important as the first non-bird dinosaur to be discovered with preserved feathers back in 1996.
 Happily, Sinosauropteryx’s coloration ended up being pretty exciting--it was a red panda-mimic dinosaur, with a bandit mask and a long ring tail!

 The red back / white stomach coloration is an example of **countershading**, a common technique for hiding from predators.
-When the sun hits your darker back and your lighter stomach is shaded, your shape is somewhat obscured.
+When the sun hits your darker back and your lighter stomach is in the shade, it creates an optical illusion of flatness that helps to obscure your shape.
 Many, many modern prey animals exhibit countershading, so it makes sense that dinosaurs would also have used this technique.

 Note: Why are ring tails so popular in nature?
-It might have to do with math: https://www.youtube.com/watch?v=alH3yc6tX98
+It might have to do with [math](https://www.youtube.com/watch?v=alH3yc6tX98).

 ### Anchiornis